Entscheider/RSlic/Readme.md

 //Slic2P slic = shutUpAndTakeMyMoney(img, n, hardness, true, 10);
 ```

-Note that Slic is often intended to be applied on top of LAB images.
-So you may want to convert your image before using the functions above.
-(Use OpenCV for this)
+Note that Slic is often intended to be applied on LAB images.
+So you may want to convert your image before using the functions above with, for instance, OpenCV.

 # 3rd Party Code
 This library uses the ThreaPool file from https://github.com/progschj/ThreadPool.
 The RSlic library uses threads if 'PARALLEL' is enabled in CMakeCache.

 # License
-BSD license
+This code is licensed under BSD-3 license